AlySansoni/AI4VGProject/README.md

 # AI4VGProject

-This is the project for the exam of the Artificial Intelligence for Videogames class.
+This project was done with University of Milan for the exam "Artificial Intelligence for Videogames".

 It was done with Unity 2020.3.3